-Ian is a governor at Birmingham City Univeristy and previously was a Visiting Professor of leadership there.
+Ian is a governor at Birmingham City University and previously was a Visiting Professor of leadership there.
 He chairs its Development Committee and sits on its Finance Committee.

 Ian is a trustee at Cumbria Community Foundation.
 He chairs its Investment Committee and sits on its Management and Finance Committee.